carsonmcgorry/tco476/testing cl.md

 again several times until the mixture is even.
 7. Using the brown bottle, drip drops of the chlorine indicator into the pink water one at a time, counting each drop and gently shaking the mixture after each one.
-8. When the water is completely clear, divide the number of drops you added by 2 to get the parts per million of free chlorine.
+8. When the water is completely clear, divide the number of drops you added by 2.
 9. Record the reading in the logbook.
 Remember to sign your initials.

+The number you record is the parts per million of free chlorine.
+The ideal measurement for this facility's saltwater system is 3, or 3,000 ppm.